RFC2516/RFC2516.github.io/_posts/2022-12-15-aws-packet-walk-p3.md

 {% include elements/figure.html image="/media/2022-11-22/tgw-flow.svg" caption="Transit Gateway packet flow logic" %}

 Okay let's confirm if there is a TGW Attachment in the same availability zone.
+This behavior is a key component of Transit Gateway's behavior and is why it's considered a [zonal service](https://docs.aws.amazon.com/vpc/latest/tgw/how-transit-gateways-work.html#tgw-az-overview).

 You can the EC2 Console's Network Interface page to locate the Attachment.
 I've already named mine but you can use the Description and the Availability Zone columns to identify it.